2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in California

 On average, film graduates from UC Irvine take out $16,348 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $235, assuming that the borrower is on a 10-year repayment plan.

-Full Film, Video & Photographic Arts at University of California - Irvine Report
+Read full report on Film, Video & Photographic Arts at University of California - Irvine

-With a ranking of #8, University of Southern California did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
-USC is a fairly large private not-for-profit school located in the city of Los Angeles.
+University of Southern California landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
+USC is a very large private not-for-profit school located in the city of Los Angeles.

 Women make up 54% of the film majors at the school.